-On October 13, 1994, Russia launched the first Ekspress (Express) satellite, (officially designated Ekspress-2) representing a new generation of spacecraft designed to boost the capacity of the country's satellite communications networks.
+On October 13, 1994, Russia launched its first Ekspress (Express) satellite, (officially designated Ekspress-2) representing a new generation of spacecraft designed to boost the capacity of the country's satellite communications network.
 The new system would replace obsolete Gorizont satellites, which had been in use since 1979.

 The original network of Ekspress satellites developed by NPO PM in Zheleznogorsk was designed to provide an array of traditional communication services:

 The 2.5-ton spacecraft would carry nine antennas and 12 transponders and it was designed to last between five and seven years.

 The satellite bus would be equipped with a flight control computer and plasma thrusters for orbital correction, which would enable it to maintain its altitude with the accuracy of 0.2 degrees.
 Along with the Gals spacecraft, the Ekspress would be capable to maintain not only its longitudinal position over the Equator but the inclination of its orbit.